 The housing authority maintains a Resident Advisory Board, consisting of one representative from each property (including scattered site).
+The RAB was offered the opportunity to comment on the housing authority's 5-year Plan, but no comments were received.

 MHA's Board of Commissioners includes a tenant commissioner who is engaged in the proceedings and decision-making processes of the commission.